21st

 sanctorum is on a simple pada bhanda adhisthana.
 Bhuta ganas with different

 postures are on the jagathi.
 Dwarapalakas is near the east side entrance of the Sanctum.
-At the east side entrance, on the south Sarasvati and Jyeshta on the north.
-In Sanctum Moolavar
+At the east side entrance, on the south Saraswati and Jyeshta on the north.
+In Sanctum, Moolavar

-is of 16 flat surfaced Dhara Linga also called Shodasa Lingam and height is about 8 feet.
+is of 16 flat surfaced Dhara Linga (Shodasa Lingam), also called Shodasa Lingam, and its height is about 8 feet.
 Somaskandar is

-on the back side wall of the sanctum sanctorum.
+on the back wall of the sanctum sanctorum.
 Only one Dwarapalaka is at the

 measurements, looks grand and beautiful.